PiotrCenda/ai-constraint-programming/README.md

 ## Lab Instructions

 All instructions are available via [the project wiki](https://gitlab.com/agh-courses/2021-2022/artificial-intelligence/lab-03-cp-modeling-techniques/-/wikis/home).
-All files required to solve the assignments are already included in the repository:
+All files required to solve the assignments are already included in the repository.

+## Off-line Tests

+Assignments contain (experimental) offline checkers.
+If you open project `lab-03.mzp`, you will see that every model has option to `run+check` instead of just `run`.
+The checker will give you feedback if the solution found according to your model is correct.

+Off-line tests are there only to assist you, they don't impact the grade which is set by Bobot.

 ## Setup